 Applying the knowledge and skills you gain from IFoA modules in the workplace is an essential part of qualifying as an Associate or Fellow with the IFoA.
 Whether you plan to take on an apprenticeship straight out of school or study for a university degree, you will need to find a trainee or graduate role in the actuarial profession to qualify as an actuary.
 Each employer will have their own entry requirements for apprenticeship, graduate and trainee roles, but in general:

 Like summer internships, gradate and trainee actuarial roles will often be advertised in October or November for the following year.
 However, actuarial apprenticeships may have a number of intakes throughout the year, so it is always best to check with individual employers about their specific start dates and entry requirements.

 Employers offering trainee and graduate roles can be found in our Employer Directory.

 Whether you are on an apprenticeship or a graduate trainee role, you will gain valuable experience within the actuarial profession while studying for exams.
 Many employers will support your progress and will help:

 To find out more about the type of roles available in the actuarial profession take a look at our Employer Directory.

-Need some advice on making an application or preparing of interviews?
-Check out our blogs that will help you prepare for each stage of the application and interview process.
+Need some advice on making an application or preparing for interviews?
+Check out our blog which will help you prepare for each stage of the application and interview process.